Trinidad and Tobago

 Main Business Activities

-- Upstream and Integrated Gas
+- Integrated Gas

 Shell has been active in Trinidad and Tobago since 1913.
-Following Shell’s 2013 acquisition of Repsol’s LNG business and the 2016 acquisition of the BG Group, Shell has a larger presence in Trinidad and Tobago.
+Following Shell’s 2013 acquisition of Repsol’s LNG business and the 2016 acquisition of BG Group, Shell has a larger presence in Trinidad and Tobago.

 Shell’s portfolio in Trinidad and Tobago includes exploration and production activities through both operated and non-operated ventures, as well as gas and oil pipelines and LNG facilities.